Doris Houck: Biography

 Houck was the daughter of Mr. and Mrs. George Houck.
 In 1942, she changed her last name to Howe.
 She was a native of Wallace, Idaho.

-Houck is familiar to modern viewers for her roles in several Three Stooges short subjects, such as G.I.
+Houck, credited as Doris Colleen, is familiar to modern viewers for her roles in several Three Stooges short subjects, such as G.I.
 Wanna Home.
 She is best remembered as the aggressive girlfriend who throws Shemp Howard's head into a vise until he decided to marry her in Brideless Groom: